jetlagguy/jetlagguy.github.io/content/en/blog/2020-01-17-flying-to-london/index.md

 As always, happy travels!

-<aside>This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/flying-london-one-city-block-time-dr-stephen-jasper) by Dr. Stephen Jasper
-*Manager, Medical Affairs at Adjutor Healthcare*</aside>
+<aside>This article was <a href="https://www.linkedin.com/pulse/flying-london-one-city-block-time-dr-stephen-jasper">originally published on LinkedIn</a> by Dr. Stephen Jasper <em>Manager, Medical Affairs at Adjutor Healthcare</em></aside>